Getting Started with Angular CLI as Front End in ASP.NET MVC

-This document explains how to create an ASP.NET MVC framework with an Angular CLI project as the front end and Syncfusion EJ2 Angular components.
+This guide details the process for creating an ASP.NET MVC framework with an Angular CLI project serving as the front end, and how to integrate Syncfusion® Angular UI components.

-Create a new ASP.NET MVC Web application using the project template.
+Follow these steps to create a new ASP.NET MVC Web application using the Microsoft template:

 -